Skip ahead to:

 In 2008, the ministry acquired Heartsease Home Inc. through a Board-based merger and gained permanent access to our Women's Center townhouse.

-In 2009, Christian Herald confronted a very significant economic downturn with faith and trust in God's providence, launching a new initiative called Rescue Alliance, which brought together other faith-based partners to conduct a five-week street outreach to the homeless on every block in Manhattan.
-We also established Young Scholars, a pilot program that measurably changes the life direction of children by providing educational opportunity to New York's most at-risk elementary schoolers.
+In 2009, Christian Herald confronted a very significant economic downturn with faith and trust in God's providence, launching a new initiative called Don’t Walk By, which brought together other faith-based partners to conduct a five-week street outreach to the homeless on every block in Manhattan.
 We celebrated the 100th Anniversary of The Bowery Mission's signature Chapel with a five-week arts series, a commemorative ceremony hosted by Paula Zahn and attended by a number of New York's prominent leaders, and the publication of a history of the Chapel.